-You can use nebula-console to create a schema.
-For more information, see NebulaGraph Manual and Get started with NebulaGraph.
+- Users can use nebula-console to create a schema.
+For more information, see NebulaGraph Manual and Get started with NebulaGraph. - Users can use the Schema drafting function to design schema visually.
+For more information, see Schema drafting.

 To create a graph schema on Studio, you must do a check of these: